-The process doesn’t have to be complicated, but it is easy to fall into some marketing traps that can hurt the effectiveness of your keywords and the bottom line of your eCommerce business.
+The process doesn’t have to be complicated, but it is easy to fall into marketing traps that can hurt the effectiveness of your keywords and the bottom line of your eCommerce business.

 By Google’s definition, keywords are: “Words or phrases describing your product or service that you choose to help determine when and where your ad can appear.”

 In short, Google Ads uses keywords to put your ad in front of the right people.
 It uses the data you provide (keywords) and the data users provide (terms they use to search for things) to determine who your ad will show up to.

 At all times, Google’s algorithms are trying to put the most relevant information in front of their users.
 Google does this to offer its customer base the most value possible through high-quality search returns and ad placement, and that’s the first thing we need to keep in mind when choosing keywords.

 So, you must choose the right keywords because it’s how Google decides which users to display your ads to.
 This means that if you don’t choose the right ones, your ads may go unnoticed, unclicked, and missed by potential customers.

 There are many other reasons why you need to choose the right words for your Google Ads campaigns, including:

 - Improved Click Through Rate, or CTR

 - Better Quality Score

 - Support for your overall SEO strategy